foxet/Tidydata/codebook.md

 		10 numeric
 		   range: -1...1

-		The body acceleration signal is measured in x axial from the gyroscope.Finally a Fast Fourier Transform (FFT) was applied to this signal.Weighted average of the frequency components to obtain a mean frequency.
+		The body acceleration signal is measured in x axial from the gyroscope.
+		Finally a Fast Fourier Transform (FFT) was applied to this signal.
+		Weighted average of the frequency components to obtain a mean frequency.

 * fBodyGyroMeanfreqY